AdaCore/spark2014/docs/guidance/main.rst

 Bronze, Silver and Gold) that can be achieved with the use of SPARK language and toolset, using techniques varying from merely applying the language subset up to using the most powerful analyses.
-The lowest levels are the simplest to adopt and already bring significant benefits.
-The highest levels require more effort to adopt and bring the most guarantees.
-This section is particularly well suited for team leaders and technology experts who want to understand how SPARK could be useful in their context.
+The lowest levels are the simplest to adopt and can bring significant benefits.
+The highest levels require more effort to adopt and bring the strongest guarantees.
+This section is particularly relevant to team leaders and technology experts who want to understand how SPARK can be useful in their projects.

 Sections :ref:`Stone Level` to :ref:`Gold Level` present the details of the four levels of software assurance.
 Each section starts with a short description of three key aspects of adopting SPARK at that level:

 * `Benefits` - What is gained from adopting SPARK?
-* `Impact on Process` - How should the process be adapted to use SPARK?
+* `Impact on Process` - How should the process (i.e., the software life cycle development and verification activities) be adapted to use SPARK?
 * `Costs and Limitations` - What are the main costs and limitations for adopting SPARK?

-The rest of each section describes how to progressively adopt SPARK at that level in an Ada project.
-Section :ref:`Example` shows an example of application for all four levels.
-These sections are particularly well suited for software developers who need to use SPARK at a given level.
+Each section then goes on to describe how to progressively adopt SPARK at that level in an Ada project.
+Section :ref:`Example` shows an example of an application at each level.
+These sections are particularly relevant to software developers who need to use SPARK at a given level.

-Although this document is about adopting SPARK for use on existing Ada code, the same guidelines can be used for adopting SPARK from the beginning of a project.
+Although this document focuses on adopting SPARK for use on existing Ada code, the same guidelines can be used for adopting SPARK at the beginning of a project.
 The main difference in that case is that one would not want to start at the lowest level but already take into account the final targeted level starting with the initial design phase.